Timbar09/hello-rails-back-end/README.md

 # 📖 Hello rails backend <a name="about-project"></a>

 > This is an API that generates a random greeting.
+The API is consumed by this [React front-end](https://github.com/Timbar09/hello-react-front-end) app.

 ## 🛠 Built With <a name="built-with"></a>